networkteam/ember-cli-maskedinput/README.md

 # Ember masked-input

-This addon provides a `<MaskedInput>` component that applies input masking based on [inputmask-core](https://github.com/insin/inputmask-core).
+This addon provides a `<MaskedInput>` Glimmer component that applies input masking based on [inputmask-core](https://github.com/insin/inputmask-core).

 There are **no dependencies on jQuery plugins** so this addon is a more lightweight and faster alternative to other input masking addons.
 It's based on the solid [inputmask-core](https://github.com/insin/inputmask-core) library and adapted from its React implementation [MaskedInput](https://github.com/insin/react-maskedinput).

 ## Compatibility

-* Ember.js v3.12 or above
+* Ember.js v3.13 or above
 * Ember CLI v2.13 or above
 * Node.js v10 or above